opendatahub-io/opendatahub.io/pages/arch.md

     oc get secrets -n rook-ceph rook-ceph-object-user-my-store-my-user -o json
     ```

-1. From the Openshift console, create a route to the rook service, `rook-ceph-rgw-my-store`, in the `rook-ceph` namespace to expose the endpoint.
+1. From the OpenShift console, create a route to the rook service, `rook-ceph-rgw-my-store`, in the `rook-ceph` namespace to expose the endpoint.
 This endpoint url will be used to access the S3 interface from the example notebooks.

 #### Option 1: ODH Manual Installation